We aim to make your experience in hospital as smooth and comfortable as possible.

 The more information you can give us before you’re admitted, the better.
 Once you’re here, you’ll want to relax in the knowledge that you’re getting the best possible care, tailored to you.

-If you will require an interpreter during your stay, please contact our main reception before you arrive and they will arrange for one.
+If you will require an interpreter during your visit, please contact our pre-admissions staff before you arrive and they will arrange for one.
+You can contact them on 0207 908 3650.

 What to bring with you